Emilio Insolera: Career

 In 2022, Insolera worked on the English dubbing for Disney's series Limbo by Gastón Duprat & Mariano Cohn.
 He voiced a deaf character.

 In April 2024, Insolera was featured on the cover of a photo exhibition organized by LVMH Moët Hennessy Louis Vuitton and Supermagazine.
 The exhibition featured 30 international celebrities, each showcasing items from different LVMH Maisons.
 Insolera was dressed in Loro Piana, the Maison assigned to him.
 The magazine also included photos of his family, all wearing items from the brand.

 In July 2024, Paramount Pictures released Here After, a thriller by Robert Salerno, in which Insolera worked as an ASL consultant.

-In June 2025, Insolera took part in an advertising campaign for Tod’s, a company specializing in luxury footwear, clothing, and accessories.
+In June 2025, Insolera took part in an advertising campaign for Tod's, a company specializing in luxury footwear, clothing, and accessories.

 In September 2025, Insolera was featured in Vogue as one of the best-dressed attendees at the CNMI Sustainable Fashion Awards 2025.
 The event brought together prominent figures from the international fashion industry and paid tribute to Giorgio Armani, and was highlighted in the feature “All the Best Looks from the CNMI Sustainable Fashion Awards 2025.”

+Insolera stars in the Netflix film Feel My Voice, directed by Luca Ribuoli.
+He plays Alessandro Musso, the father of a hearing daughter who dreams of becoming a singer.
+The film, released on April 3, 2026, is the Italian remake of La Famille Bélier, the acclaimed French film that also inspired the American remake CODA, winner of the Academy Award for Best Picture.

+In The Hollywood Reporter, Etan Vlessing writes that for the character of Alessandro Musso, Insolera revisited both earlier films to combine the father’s tenderness from the first version with the coarse language and roughness from the second adaptation.
+"Alongside those elements, I had to ensure that my character maintained a limited vocabulary, yet was still driven by a strong sense of purpose,” and he also drew on his Italian childhood in rural Sicily for inspiration and direction.

+Emilio Insolera received critical acclaim for his performance.
+Silvia Levanti of IO Donna emphasizes that Insolera is “the true touch of originality.”
+Marilena Ciarlante of Today singles out Insolera for bringing authenticity and depth to the story.
+She praises his ability to make the character believable, seamlessly transitioning between comedic and dramatic moments with natural ease.
+Meanwhile, Camilla Sernagiotto of SkyTG24 highlights his role as the emotional heart of the family, noting that he portrays the character with remarkable expressive sensitivity.

+The film ranked number one within 24 hours and remained in that position for over two weeks in Europe and South America. it was ranked within the top ten in 46 countries and was the second most-watched title worldwide for the week of 6–12 April.

-During the same year, Insolera worked with Ridley Scott on The Dog Stars, a 20th Century Fox film budgeted at $100 million starring Jacob Elordi, Margaret Qualley, and Benedict Wong.
-The movie is scheduled for release in 2026.
+Insolera has also worked with Ridley Scott on The Dog Stars, a 20th Century Fox film budgeted at $100 million starring Jacob Elordi, Margaret Qualley, and Benedict Wong.
+The movie is scheduled for release in August 2026.